Reflecting Upon Irreducible Mind

 behavior, it doesn’t, as such, care a fig about true belief.
 As Francis

-“Our highly developed brains, after all, were not evolved under the pressure
+Hypothesis, “Our highly developed brains, after all, were not evolved under

-of discovering scientific truth, but only to enable us to be clever enough
+the pressure of discovering scientific truth, but only to enable us to be

-I am not sure what his point is, and I believe I see some errors, or problems,
+here.
+I am not sure what his point is, and I believe I see some errors,

-in this piece above.
-I don't think it is safe to say that natural selection
+or problems, in this piece above.
+I don't think it is safe to say that

-does not reward "true belief."
-Certainly belief is rewarded in lots of
+natural selection does not reward "true belief."
+Certainly belief is rewarded

-ways.
+in lots of ways.
 As to "true belief," what can it possibly be?
-Ontological reality/ontological
+Ontological

-Can anyone really believe that science deals with (puts us in contact
+truth).
+Can anyone really believe that science deals with (puts us in

-with) ontological truth?
+contact with) ontological truth?
 I disagree with Crick.
-We have been shaped, by
+We have been shaped,

 it for the last 100.000 years, and surely far before these many years as